sgl-project/sglang/README.md

 pip install -e "python[all]"
 ```

+Next, [install FlashInfer](https://docs.flashinfer.ai/installation.html) for attention CUDA kernels.

 ### Notes
+- If you see triton errors, please install the [Triton Nightly](https://triton-lang.org/main/getting-started/installation.html).
+- If you cannot install FlashInfer, you can use the slower triton kernels by adding `--disable-flashinfer` when launching the server.
 - If you only need to use the OpenAI backend, you can avoid installing other dependencies by using `pip install "sglang[openai]"`

 ## Quick Start